peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 All nodes are set up to receive ESPNow messages via `common.py`.
-When a device publishes to one of the gateway topics, and the message is either targeted on the node or is in a wildcard format, the gateway forwards an ESPNow messge to the node.
+When a device publishes to one of the gateway topics, and the message is either targeted on the node or is in a wildcard format, the gateway forwards an ESPNow message to the node.
 A normal message is a JSON-encoded 3-list comprising:
  1. `topic:str`
  2. `message:str` This may itself be JSON-encoded for complex objects.
  3. `retained:bool`
-`"OUT"` and `"ACK"` messges are 2-lists lacking the `retained` element.
+`"OUT"` and `"ACK"` messages are 2-lists lacking the `retained` element.

 ## 5.3 Broker/WiFi outages